seanng/mobbin-sudoku-app/README.md

 - Requires setup and has a bit of a learning curve.
 - Lack of "separation of concerns" since styles are embedded in the markup (rather than in a separate file).
 - No built-in support for several dynamic components like modals, selectors, and popovers.

-### Framer Motion

-Framer Motion is a motion library for React that makes it easy to power components with animations and transitions without touching the stylesheet or writing any scripts.

-#### Benefits

-- Easy to create basic transitions without much code.
-- Comes with sensible defaults, like timings and effects for different transition types.
-- Much like Tailwind CSS, styles can be added and edited quickly, directly in the React Component.
-- It is declarative and intuitive.
-Developers don't need to interact with the DOM via selectors, refs or other kinds of error-prone wiring.

-#### Drawbacks

-- Opinionated and not as low-level / flexible as CSS transitions.
-- Documentation and API is quite limited.
-Some of the more complex animations still require imperative programming.
-- Lack of "separation of concerns" since styles are embedded in the markup (rather than in a separate file).
-- Bundle size for the `motion` API can be big (29kb).
-That said, [there are ways to reduce the bundle size](https://www.framer.com/motion/guide-reduce-bundle-size/).

-## Potential Improvements

-If given more time, I would like to add the following types of tests, features and enhancements to the application:

-### Testing Frameworks

-- *Jest*: Test runner, provides various helper methods that help with unit testing.
-Used to test both client and server-side code.
-- *React Testing Library*: Tests the behaviors of React Components independent of and/or in relation to user interactions.
-Good for unit and integration tests.
-- *Cypress*: More operationally expensive than the previous 2 libraries, but much more comprehensive.
-Good for E2E testing and providing visual feedback/replays.
-Can be omitted from pre-commit hooks.
-- *Storybook*: Not a test framework, but I would incorporate Storybook to sandbox components and manually test interactions.

-### Enhancements

-- Better error handling feedback.
-- Incorporate Sentry for production monitoring and error reporting.
-- Incorporate SEO.
-- Optimize Google Lighthouse score.
-- Incorporate Analytics and Pixel (using Segment or GTM).
-- Better theme and typography.
-- Separate style guide (UI package?) and Storybook.

-### Features

-- Add a footer and navigation menu.
-- Multiple language selection with I18n (probably an MVP feature for the HK market).
-- More detailed doctor profiles.
-- Authentication for user details and booking history.
-- Email confirmation after booking.
-- More micro-animations and transitions!
-- Maybe a map and review feature (since this is a doctor platform).